chrisgrieser/pdf-annotation-extractor-alfred/README.md

 - `X` Turns highlighted/underlines text into a markdown __task__ (`- [ ]`) and move up.
 If the annotation is a free comment, the text following the `X` will be used as task text.
 - `=`: Adds highlighted/underlined text as __tags__ to the YAML-frontmatter (mostly used for Obsidian as output).
 If the annotation is a free comment, uses the text after the `=`.
 In both cases, the annotation is removed afterwards.
 - `_` __(highlights only)__: Removes the `_` and creates a copy of the annotation, but with the type `underline`.
 Intended for use when the split-off of underlines is enabled, and will do nothing if it is disabled.
 This annotation code avoids having to highlight *and* underline the same text segment to have it in both places.
+- `()`: Removes the `()` and shortens the highlighted/underlined text by removing all content between parentheses, leaving only "()" as indicators that there is more content in the original quote.
+This is useful when quoting a passage which contains a high number of references which can decrease readability of the highlighted/underlined text segment.

 ## Extracting Images
 - Extracting images only works in Obsidian.
 The respective images will be saved in the `attachments` subfolder of the Obsidian destination folder, and named `{citekey}_image{n}.png`.